kevinsawicki/tantamount/README.md

 from [underscore](http://underscorejs.org/#isEqual) that was removed in [this commit](https://github.com/documentcloud/underscore/commit/f97783bd177e9f2fad49eadf1ae19c303150c647).

-Basically it is the same as underscore's current `isEqual` function except that is supports calling an optional `isEqual` function provided by the values being tested.
+It is basically the same as underscore's current `isEqual` function except that it uses either value's `isEqual` function when available.

 ## Installing